 Baked MacBook Air: A cautionary recipe-Woolie.co.uk

-It all starts with the fact that Mr. Woold Rich dropped the MacBook Air from a height of about 30 cm.
-Wool Drich's MacBook Air seems to have been working without problems when it was dropped several times before, but that day it was a bad place, even if the power switch was turned on, the power could not be lost at all .
+Everything starts with Wooldrich dropping a MacBook Air from a height of about 30cm one day.
+Wooldrich's MacBook Air seems to have worked without problems when it was dropped several times before, but it was bad that day, even if the power switch was turned on, the power supply could not be turned on at all .

-The image below is Mr. Wooldrich's MacBook Air when it was running without problems.
+The following picture is Wool Drich's MacBook Air when it worked without problems.

-Knowing on the Internet how to bake a MacBook in the oven, Wooldrich decided to burn the MacBook Air's logic board in the oven to remake it.
-The principle of this “oven repair method” seems to be the same as reflow soldering performed after preheating the substrate and parts at 150 ° to 170 °.
-Old Rich removed the logic board and digital I / O board of the MacBook Air using a pentalobe driver and a torx driver and placed them in the oven.
+Wooldrich, who knew on the Internet how to repair MacBook in the oven, decided to burn the MacBook Air logic board again in the oven.
+The principle of this “oven repair method” seems to be the same as the reflow soldering that is performed after preheating the board and parts at about 150 to 170 degrees.
+Wooldrich took the MacBook Air logic board and digital I / O board using a pentalobe driver and a Torx driver and set it in the oven.

-The oven used for Mr. Wool Drich's 'Repairing the Oven' looks like this.
+The oven used for Wooldrich's 'Oven Repair Method' looks like this.

-According to the recipe on the Internet, logic board is recommended to bake at 170 degrees for 7 minutes, and 'Whether preheating is necessary' or 'Whether to apply egg yolk for glossing' etc. is not described About.
-Mr. Wooldrich did not think that 'the surface of the logic board should be glossy like a commercially available apple pie', so he decided to bake the logic board without preheating and without egg yolk.
+According to the recipe on the Internet, it is recommended that the logic board be baked at 170 degrees for 7 minutes, and there is no description such as 'whether preheating is necessary' or 'whether to apply egg yolk for glazing' That was.
+Mr. Wooldrich did not think that he wanted the surface of the logic board to become shiny like a commercially available apple pie, so he decided to bake the logic board without preheating or yolk.

-The logic board heated to 170 degrees seems to 'do not smell so good', but Mr. Wool Drich solves the problem with a simple and elegant method of opening the door connected to the outside.
-After 6 minutes of baking, it seems that some thin wires 'turned in an unnatural direction ', but Mr. Woold Rich was quite confident in the situation of the oven repair, and the last 60 seconds During that time, I decided to raise the oven temperature to 180 degrees.
-When I actually raised the temperature, the resistors and parts that came with the logic board made a popcorn-like noise, blow out the smoke, and the logic board itself bent in the middle.
+It seems that the logic board heated up to 170 degrees did not smell so good, but Wooldrich solved the problem with a simple and elegant method of opening the door that leads to the outdoors.
+It seems that some thin wires `` bent in an unnatural direction '' at the stage of baking for about 6 minutes, but Mr. Wooldrich seems to be quite confident in the situation of oven repair, the last 60 seconds During that time, I decided to raise the oven temperature to 180 degrees.
+When I actually raised the temperature, the resistors and parts attached to the logic board made a popcorn-like sound, blown out smoke, and the logic board itself bent in the middle.

 This is the image of the logic board and digital I / O board after baking.

-The USB port and the MagSafe connector are hanging down.
+The USB port and MagSafe connector have drooped.

-Of the three arrows, the top arrow points to the place where the original resistance had come off, and the resistance pointed by the lower two arrows is said to be loose.
+Of the three arrows, the top arrow points to the place where the original resistance was removed, and the resistance pointed to by the two lower arrows is wobbled.

 in Hardware, Posted by log1k_iy